justinleetyler/justinleetyler.github.io/interests.md

 ## FAVORITE QUOTES

-You should have more skills that tools, more tools that rules, and more rules than rituals. -Mark Jenkins (Back Packer)
+You should have more skills that tools, more tools that rules, and more rules than rituals. -Mark Jenkins

 Be humble, for you are made of earth.
 Be noble, for you are made of stars. -Serbian Proverb